aws-samples/serverless-stream-processing-at-scale/3_DetectAnomalies/README.md

 1. Under the **Source** tab, you can see incoming records from **IngestStream**.

 	If you see the message **No rows in source stream**, this means that there aren't any incoming records at that moment.
-That may happen due to Kinesis Firehose buffering data, or since the Publish Lambda function only runs every minute.
+That may happen due to Kinesis Firehose buffering data, or since the Publish Lambda function only runs once a minute.
 Wait a few seconds and try again by clicking **Retrieve rows**.

 1. Click on the **Real-time Analytics** tab.